huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Download multiple files

-You can also download a subset of the files from a repository in a single command.
+You can also download a subset of the files from a repository with a single command.
 This can be done in two ways.
-If you already have a precise list of the files you want to download, you can simply provide them as a sequence:
+If you already have a precise list of the files you want to download, you can simply provide them sequentially:

 ```bash
 >>> huggingface-cli download gpt2 config.json model.safetensors